MichaelCurrin/boris-the-babybot/README.md

 ## Who is Boris?

-This has been developed specifically to tweet as [Boris The BabyBot](https://twitter.com/boristhebabybot).
+This project was developed to tweet random messages daily for the [Boris The BabyBot](https://twitter.com/boristhebabybot) account.

-Though, project could be configured easily to tweet for any Twitter account that you have access to, whether your personal accoun or a decidated bot account.
+Though, this project could be configured easily to tweet for any Twitter account that you have access to, whether your personal accoun or a decidated bot account.

 ## Authorization